chrismaltby/gb-studio-site/content/docs/music.md

 2. You can remove the example song, but you **MUST** keep the instruments/sounds/samples intact.
 3. Use the instrument list shown later in this document to pick the sounds you want.
 Changing the samples in your tracker will **not** affect how they sound in-game.

-When done, please add your .mod files to the `assets/music` folder of your project. **Test your song in-game often to keep track of any audible in-game differences.** (NOT in the preview!)
+When done, add your .mod files to the `assets/music` folder of your project. **Test your song in-game often to keep track of any audible in-game differences.** (NOT in the preview!)

-We're still dealing with a tracker.
-I'll try to give you a quick rundown of how a tracker works:
+Here is a quick rundown of how a tracker works:

 ```
 C-5 01 v64 ...